rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 machinery, foodstuffs, etc. They also provide a system for labeling origin of items and valuation of items, all enforced by numerous international trade agreements between individual nations and groups of nations.

-## Ramsar Convention on the Wetlands (UNESCO)
-The Convention on Wetlands of International Importance especially as Waterfowl Habitat "providees the single most global framework for intergovernmental cooperation on wetland issues" and it features a list of geographic areas designated by Member States.
-A digital emblem for the geographic areas potentially requires

-* Indication of location
-* Access to presence or absence of Ramsar designation of a specified location
-* Textual description
-* Ability to validate the presence or absence of Ramsar designation